 Based on the report and other considerations the council will grant or refuse a licence.

 If refused you will receive a written statement of the grounds for refusal.

-The council will work closely with the Department for Environment, Food and Rural Affairs (DEFRA) throughout the licensing process.
+The council will work closely with the GOV.UK - Department for Environment, Food and Rural Affairs (DEFRA) throughout the licensing process.